Working Together in Somatic & Depth Therapy:

 Therapy here is not concerned with eliminating parts of the self or overriding internal states.
 Instead, the work focuses on understanding how experience has been organized—in the body, in relationships, and in identity—and on creating the conditions under which outdated adaptations are no longer necessary.

-A Trauma-Informed, Somatic Approach
+A Trauma-Competent, Somatic Approach

 The work is grounded in contemporary trauma theory and informed by an understanding of the autonomic nervous system as central to psychological organization.
 Trauma is approached not as a single event, but as the cumulative impact of repeated stress, instability, constraint, or relational disruption over time.